Introduction to Income Streams

 It is only once you get the answers to these questions that you are ready to start building some beautiful estate planning ABPs and also transition to retirement income streams (TRIS).

 And guess what?

 This “beauty” is the core of the LightYear Docs platform – and you can start right away.

 And here’s my advice…

-- If you missed the webinar, access a recording from the LightYear Docs Support page from Thursday 16th
+- If you missed the webinar, access a recording from the LightYear Docs Support page, or I Love SMSF TV page.

 - Register for a LightYear Docs account at lightyeardocs.com.au and get started today.
 Our ABP and TRIS documents have these beautiful estate planning strategies completely built-in.

 - Need more help with the LightYear Docs platform?
 Contact email@example.com for a free demo and access to our foundation member pricing